Background pattern

 Casodex contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, contact them before taking this medicine.

 Casodex contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet, which is essentially "sodium-free".
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, which is essentially 'sodium-free'.

-3. How to Take Casodex
+3. How to take Casodex

-• Swallow the tablet whole with water.
+• Swallow the tablet whole with a glass of water.

-• Try to take the tablet at the same time every day.
+• Try to take the tablet at the same time each day.

 If you take more Casodex than you should

-In case of overdose or accidental ingestion, consult the Toxicological Information Service.
-Phone 91 562 04 20.
+In case of overdose or accidental ingestion, contact the Toxicology Information Service.
+Telephone 91 562 04 20.

 If you forget to take Casodex

-If you interrupt treatment with Casodex
+If you stop taking Casodex

-Do not stop taking this medication even if you feel well, unless your doctor tells you otherwise.
+Do not stop taking this medicine unless your doctor tells you to.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-• Swelling of the face or neck, lips, tongue, or throat, which may cause difficulty breathing or swallowing.
+• Swelling of the face or neck, lips, tongue or throat, which may cause difficulty breathing or swallowing.

 • Blood in the urine.